 The Marital Property Rights between a Foreigner and a Thai

 As a married couple, any property bought in Thailand such as land or land with house combined cannot be jointly owned by you (the foreigner) and your Thai spouse.
-Any land acquired during the marriage cannot be a joint marital asset (Sin Somros, Thai phrase means joint ownership of the marital asset), the land will be a personal asset (Sin Suan Tua, Thai phrase means they have sole or personal ownership of the asset) of your Thai spouse as defined by Section 1471 and 1472 of the Civil and Commercial Code.
+Any land acquired during the marriage cannot be a joint marital asset (Sin Somros, Thai phrase means joint ownership of the asset), the land will be a personal asset (Sin Suan Tua, Thai phrase means one partner of the marital relationship has sole or personal ownership of the asset) of your Thai spouse as defined by Section 1471 and 1472 of the Civil and Commercial Code.
 This will occur at the Land Office where the property will be registered in the Thai spouse name and you would have to sign a document to confirm that the property belongs to your Thai spouse and therefore, is not a joint marital asset (sin somros) but a personal asset (sin suan tua) of your Thai spouse.

 The problem is that this gives your Thai spouse full management rights over the property and they can sell, mortgage or otherwise encumber the property to their liking without the need for your consent.
 This has over the years created enormous problems in Thailand where the Thai spouse had used the property as a guarantee for debts.